AirshipCMS/Docs/datafields/richtext-area.md

-The rich text area, or WYSIWYG editor, is useful for custom formatting or adding various content other than text such as images, links, or lists.
+The `richtext area`, or WYSIWYG editor, is useful for custom formatting or adding various content other than text such as images, links, or lists.

-This field requires an extra set of `{}`, similar to rendering fields that contain HTML elements.
+This field requires triple curly brackets to render.

 Example markup using a rich text area with the variable name `animal_description`:
 ```